-The photo doesn’t show how the S7 cleaned the stains after a one-pass cycle—something not possible without any agitation.
+The photo doesn’t show how the S7 cleaned the stains after a one-pass cycle—something impossible without agitation.

-It had a hard time initially removing the red wine stains during the first test because the pad wasn’t thoroughly damp.
+It was hard to initially remove the red wine stains during the first test because the pad wasn’t thoroughly damp.
 But once it had enough saturation, it removed the stains.

 One workaround is pre-soaking the pad then wringing the excess water.
 You want the pad damp but not soaking wet.

 Avoid pouring cleaning solution inside the tank as it will damage the internal components—Mist the pad with your preferred cleaning solution.

 I used a sound meter to measure noise, and here are the results.

 - Quiet: 59.4 dB